Skip to content

 "In the early part of last century, people got outfits when they got married and 50 years later they still had those products.
 After World War II, you saw more and more disposable products.
 The industry needed a boost and with quality products that last for decades, you don't keep selling.
 Along with this came the rise of plastics.
 In itself a good invention, because plastics are made from a petroleum waste product.
 They cost nothing and fitted perfectly into the disposable mentality.

-How could it be better?
+How could we do better?

 "By extending the lifespan of a product.
 The government could impose a lower VAT rate on repair or could introduce a carbon tax on products coming from the other side of the world.
-We should also factor the environmental impact into the cost price of products: how much water, energy and raw materials are needed during production, but also during use and dumping of the product?
+We should also include the environmental impact into the cost price of products: how much water, energy and raw materials are needed during production, but also during use and dumping of the product?

 Moreover, all players can work together to close the circle: the government can provide guidelines, legislation and incentives.
 Industry needs to market solid products that last, are repairable and made from recyclable materials.
 Everyone can help."